Michael-AUG/website/index.markdown

 The name of this website is a reference to the words of Romans 10.
 14:

-> How then will they call on him in whom they have not believed?
-> And how are they to believe in him of whom they have never heard?
-> And how are they to hear without someone preaching?
-(ESV)
+> How then shall they call on Him in whom they have not believed?
+And how shall they believe in Him of whom they have not heard?
+And how shall they hear without a preacher?
+(NKJV)

 Alongside my sermons, you will find a few articles I've written, and a brief introduction to one of my other hobbies: collecting Communion Tokens.